 The Certificate of Completion (CCL) in Organizational Leadership is designed to prepare students with knowledge and skills needed in today's changing workplace.
-The program provides leadership and communication skills and techniques for planning, directing, and evaluating business situations.
-This program also emphasizes procedures for effective allocation of time, money, materials, space, and personnel.
-An Associate in Applied Science (AAS) in Organizational Management is also available.
+The program provides leadership and communication skills and techniques for planning, organizing, leading and controlling business situations.
+This program also emphasizes procedures for effective resource allocation.
+The CCL in Organizational Leadership is fully embedded in an Associate in Applied Science (AAS) in Organizational Management.